Chad Wingard

-Chad Jordan Wingard (born 29 July 1993) is a professional Australian rules footballer playing for the Hawthorn Football Club in the Australian Football League (AFL).
-He was drafted to Port Adelaide with the sixth selection in the 2011 AFL Draft from the Sturt Football Club in the South Australian Football League (SANFL).
+Chad Jordan Wingard (born 29 July 1993) is a former professional Australian rules footballer who played for the Port Adelaide Football Club and the Hawthorn Football Club in the Australian Football League (AFL).
+He was drafted to Port Adelaide with the sixth selection in the 2011 AFL draft from the Sturt Football Club in the South Australian Football League (SANFL).

-Early life
+Early life and education

-Wingard was born in Murray Bridge, South Australia.
-He went to Unity College Murray bridge.
-His father Trevor is part of the Indigenous Australian Kaurna people and his mother Julie is Irish.
-Julie works at an emergency accommodation centre.
-Chad has an older brother and a younger brother, as well as five younger foster siblings.
-At 16 and 60 kg, Wingard was a member of Murray Bridge's 2009 Imperial Football Club league team that won the River Murray Football League premiership.
-In that game, he kicked five goals.
+Wingard was born on 29 July 1993 in Murray Bridge, South Australia.
+His father, Trevor, is Aboriginal man, and his mother Julie is Irish.
+His father is a descendant of Kudnarto, who is notable for being the first Aboriginal woman to legally marry a European settler in the colony of South Australia, making legal history in 1848.
+As of 2018, mother Julie worked at an emergency accommodation centre.

+Wingard has an older brother and a younger brother, as well as five younger foster siblings.

+He attended school to year 12 in Murray Bridge.

-Wingard also played basketball as a kid, and was the captain of South Australia's under-16 basketball team.
+At 16 and 60 kg, Wingard was a member of Murray Bridge's 2009 Imperial Football Club league team that won the River Murray Football League premiership, kicking five goals including three of most freakish you'd wish to see", according to the coach.
+Wingard also played basketball as a child, and was the captain of South Australia's under-16 basketball team.